pirovc/ganon/README.md

 since best match is 82 (0 errors), the filter parameter is allowing +1 error (the represents 63 to 81 shared k-mers).
 The error numbers are calculated using the q-gram lemma.

 Currently, databases built with `--window-size` will only work with relative values.
-In this case, the relative values are not based on the maximum number of possible shared k-mers but on the actual number of minimizers extracted from the read.
+In this case, the relative values are not based on the maximum number of possible shared k-mers but on the actual number of unique minimizers extracted from the read.

-Using absolute values for `cutoff` and `filter` is advised, since they will incorporate stricter limits defined by the q-gram lemma into your results.
+Using absolute values for `cutoff` and `filter` is advised, since they will incorporate stricter boundaries defined by the q-gram lemma into your results.
 However, if your input consists of reads of different lengths, the use of `--rel-cutoff` is advised, since the absolute number of error in sequences of different sizes have different meanings.
 Note that in this case the use of `--abs-filter` is still possible and advised to better select matches based on the q-gram lemma.

-A different `cutoff` can be set for every database in a multi or hierarchical database classification.
+A different `cutoff` can be set for every database in a multiple or hierarchical database classification.
 A different `filter` can be set for every level of a hierarchical database classification.

-Note that reads that remain with only one reference match (before or after `cutoff` and `filter` are applied) is considered an unique match.
+Note that reads that remain with only one reference match (before or after `cutoff` and `filter` are applied) are considered a unique match.

 #### minimizers or offset